Numerators in Parametric Representations of Feynman Diagrams: Introduction

 \section{Introduction}

 In quantum field theories others than the scalar ones, propagators and vertices introduce numerators depending on the various momenta, internal or external, in the integrals described by Feynman diagrams.
 Many textbooks dismiss such numerators as inessential complications, but practical computations in realistic theories soon encounter the formidable task it is to really compute those numerators.
-Even for lowest order computations, with only tree diagrams, amplitudes can be trickery to evaluate.
+Even for lowest order computations, with only tree diagrams, amplitudes can be tricky to evaluate.

-Parametric representations have been an important tool for perturbative computations in Quantum Field Theory since their introduction by Feynman and Schwinger .
+Parametric representations have been an important tool for perturbative computations in quantum field theory since their introduction by Feynman and Schwinger.
 They are particularly interesting to prove general properties of the amplitudes and have been important in many studies of renormalizability.
-More recently, they have been instrumental in the proof that a whole category of diagrams can be evaluated in terms of multiple zeta values (MZV)~\cite{Brown_2008,Br2009}.
+More recently, they have been instrumental in the proof that a~whole category of diagrams can be evaluated in terms of multiple zeta values (MZV)~\cite{Br2009,Brown_2008}.
 A specialized program has been developed, which allows for the complete evaluation of the corresponding integrals~\cite{Pa13}.

 The difficulty in having a simple representation of the numerators has hindered the extension of such results to field theories with non-scalar fields.
-Nakanishi~\cite{Na71} worked out the expression of correlations in terms of graph polynomials, but the straightforward application of these formulas results in far from optimal expressions, with in particular have really high powers of the first Symanzik polynomial of the graph in the denominator.
+Nakanishi~\cite{Na71} worked out the expression of the correlations between the momenta in two arbitrary edges in terms of graph polynomials, but the straightforward application of these formulas results in far from optimal expressions, with really high powers of the first Symanzik polynomial of the graph in the denominator.
+An important application of this formalism has been made in the work of Cvitanovi{\'c} and Kinoshita~\cite{CvKi74}: they worked out parametric representations for the anomalous magnetic moment of the electron up to three loops, even using quadratic Dodgson identities to simplify certain expressions.